heioli/deep_reinforcement_nanodegree_project_1/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb` to perform the agent training.